CrevsDaak/7c-galileo/readme.txt

 VII.
 Lines
 -----------------------

-Initial Meeting: Welcome to Gullykin!
+Initial Meeting: Welcome to Gullykin.
 Lend me your ear a moment, will you?
 Leader: What?
 The bard in the front?
 Have you gone mad?
 Battle Cry 1: Prepare to die, obviously!
 Battle Cry 2: You will find honor in death!